 Finally, select a long item such as a broom handle or rake.
 Press the close button, then wave the object in the door’s path.
 As soon as the moving object passes in front of the sensor, the door should reverse.

-If your door fails any one of the three tests, then you should carry out further troubleshooting immediately.
 If the problem is with the sensor, you may be able to fix it yourself.
 Clean the eye and make sure it is pointing in a straight beam underneath the garage door.
 If the mounting is wrong, you can get garage door replacement parts from a local supplier.

 Barring this kind of simple fix, it’s probably time to call the garage door repair company.
 If you’ve already been looking at garage door replacement parts, don’t let that tempt you to take on a project that’s really outside your expertise; this is one system you want working exactly as intended.